Recently, we heard the following remark over breakfast with large investment manager.

 Those of us who have been in the business for many years know that all that matters in the end are cash on cash returns that investors receive, but we continue to see, more often that we appreciate, EBITDA, and other valuation and return metrics that do indeed seem to be “worked.”

-Nothing is technically wrong with the way most presentations are made, but the disclosure requirements on private deals are often lacking, to say the least.
+Nothing is technically wrong with the way most presentations are made, but the disclosures are often lacking, to say the least.

 We all know that some in the industry have this job: